MilesBradt/beep-boop-oct/README.md

   (These exceptions are written from least to most important.
 The first exception should apply unless the second exception does, and the same with the second and third.
 So, for example, in your finished program the number 10 should be replaced with "Boop!", and the number 30 should be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that.")

-  -Add HTML and jQuery to add user input
+  -Add HTML and jQuery to take user input

   -CSS style